BoyanZhou/STEMSim/README.md

 **STEMSim for the simulation of short-term evolutionary mutations**
 ===========================================

-This code was used for the paper "STEMSIM: a simulator of short-term evolutionary mutations for longitudinal metagenomic data". https://github.com/BoyanZhou/STEMSim/wiki
+This code was used for the paper "STEMSIM: a simulator of short-term evolutionary mutations for longitudinal metagenomic data".
+Detailed tutorial can be found:
+https://github.com/BoyanZhou/STEMSim/wiki

 ## Requirements